-Middle school students will receive instruction in language arts, science, math, social studies, English and physical education.
+Middle school students will receive instruction in English, Language arts, Science, Math, Social studies and physical education.
 Methods of presentation will include: individualized, small group and full class instruction by the regular classroom teacher.
 The school operates with a full-time professional and paraprofessional staff.